marcmerlin/FastLED_ArduinoGFX_TFT/README.md

-FastLED_ArduinoGFX_TFT: FrameBuffer::GFX Support for TFT Screens Like SSD1331, ST7735, or ILI9341 with Adafruit GFX and FastLED APIs
+FastLED_ArduinoGFX_TFT: FrameBuffer::GFX Support for TFT Screens Like SSD1331, ST7735, or ILI9341 with Adafruit GFX and FastLED APIs using Arduino_GFX
 ===================================================================================================================

 Adafruit_GFX and FastLED-compatible library for TFT displays like SSD1331, ILI9341 or ST7735.